cksystemsteaching/selfie/README.md

 There are at least three ways to install and run selfie, from real simple to a bit more difficult:

 1. If you have access to a Mac, Linux, or Windows machine download and install [docker](https://docker.com).
 Then, open a terminal window and type `docker run -it cksystemsteaching/selfie`.
-Besides simplicity, the key advantage of using docker is that you can run selfie out of the box natively on your machine but also on the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).
-Both, spike and pk are pre-installed in the [selfie docker image](https://hub.docker.com/r/cksystemsteaching/selfie).
+Besides simplicity, the key advantage of using docker is that you can run selfie out of the box natively on your machine but also on spike and pk which are both pre-installed in the [selfie docker image](https://hub.docker.com/r/cksystemsteaching/selfie).

 2. Instead of using docker, you may also just download and unzip [selfie](https://github.com/cksystemsteaching/selfie/archive/master.zip), and then open a terminal window to run selfie on your machine.
 However, for this to work you need to have a C compiler installed on your machine.
 We recommend using [clang](https://clang.llvm.org) or [gcc](https://gcc.gnu.org).